Kiran-R-K/DevOps-Course-Starter/README.md

 The production image that is deployed to Azure can be found here [https://hub.docker.com/repository/docker/krkukar/todo-app/general](https://hub.docker.com/repository/docker/krkukar/todo-app/general)

-You website url is [https://kirktodo.azurewebsites.net/](https://kirktodo.azurewebsites.net/)
+The website url is [https://kirktodo.azurewebsites.net/](https://kirktodo.azurewebsites.net/)

 ### Updating the app

-this will require credentials for Docker and Azure
+This will require credentials for Docker and Azure

 To push updates to the website please follow these steps: